vantage-sh/docs.vantage.sh/docs/cost_reports.md

     <img alt="Cost Report Exports" width="40%" src="/img/cost-report-exports.png" />
 </div>

 The “Export Data” on each Cost Report will trigger a modal to allow you to arbitrarily choose which format they would like to group data by, a date range and a date bin.
-Customers will be able to choose any combination of groupings from the following list: Provider, Service, Category, Sub Category, Account and Resource.
+Customers will be able to choose any combination of groupings from the following list:

+- Provider (AWS, GCP, New Relic, etc)
+- Service (EC2, EBS, etc)
+- Service category (Storage, Compute, etc..)
+- Service subcategory (m5.large, StandardTier, etc..)
+- Account (AWS member account, GCP project, etc)
+- Resource (S3 Bucket ARN, EC2 Instance ID, MongoDB Atlas Cluster name, etc..)

 Regarding Date Bins, when you select Week the week in the export will begin on Monday UTC.
 When you select Month the month in the export will begin on the first of the month UTC.